EBI-Metagenomics/EMG-docs/docs/genomes.rst

 Pan-genome
 ------------------

-Genome accessions with more than 1 genome in a species cluster have additional pan-genome analyses. `Roary v3.12.0 <https://academic.oup.com/bioinformatics/article/31/22/3691/240757>`_ performs an iterative clustering of predicted genes with a greater than 90% amino acid identitiy (AAI) for all genomes in the species cluster, to infer a core genome.
+Genome accessions with more than 1 genome in a species cluster have additional pan-genome analyses. `Roary v3.12.0 <https://academic.oup.com/bioinformatics/article/31/22/3691/240757>`_ performs an iterative clustering of predicted genes with a greater than 90% amino acid identity (AAI) for all genomes in the species cluster, to infer a core genome.
 Further BLASTp steps identify groups of homologous genes pertaining to the accessory genomes.
 The overview page has an extra 'Pan-genome statistics' block.
 Figures for pan-genome size - a ratio of the total core and accessory genes versus the total number of genes in the species representative, pan-genome core size and pan-genome accessory size can be found here. `eggNOG-mapper tool <https://www.biorxiv.org/content/10.1101/076331v1.full>`_  and InterProScan annotations are performed as above.
 The COG and KEGG visualisations have an extra bar in the plot representing the pan-genome analysis.

 The ‘Downloads’ tab comprises summary files for all described analysis.